-Dual Enrollment - Students may have the opportunity to obtain college credit for this course.
+Dual-enrollment classes are subject to change yearly based on college approval.
+Students may have the opportunity to obtain college credit for this course.
 The college credit option DOES require a fee.

 New Visions Program

 New Visions Health Professions is a one-year career exploration program for seniors.
 Through New Visions, students can network with industry professionals, participate in job shadowing and earn high school and college credits.